arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 Which of these correctly describe relational databases?
 Choose all the correct options.

-[[ ]] Relational databases are an alternative to SQL [[X]] Relational databases organize data into tables [[ ]] Tables in relational databases are organized into ranks and files [[X]] Relational databases permit the extraction of highly specific data [[X]] The "relational" in "relational database" refers to data that occurs in multiple places and allows for linking, or "relating" data
+[[ ]] A. Relational databases are an alternative to SQL [[X]] B. Relational databases organize data into tables [[ ]] C. Tables in relational databases are organized into ranks and files [[X]] D. Relational databases permit the extraction of highly specific data [[X]] E. The "relational" in "relational database" refers to data that occurs in multiple places and allows for linking, or "relating" data

 --{{1}}--
 Relational databases are a data storage solution and they store data in tables, which are in turn organized into rows and columns.